skagitpublishing/moltin-connextcms-plugin/README.md

 3. Use Moltin's Forge dashboard to locate the product ID number of your products.
 For each product, create a page in ConnextCMS and set its Redirect to something like this: `/product?productId=<your product Id>`

+## Moltin/eCommerce Interface Specification

+* Moltin API key is loaded into a KeystoneJS model.
+This key is retrieved by the front end when needed.

+* The navigation menu is generated form the standard ConnextCMS Section/Page scheme.
+Each page references a product and passes in the information with a redirect, including the product ID.
+Product information is retrieved from the Moltin API are used to populate the product page.

+* Product pages use a Keystone template view to autogenerate content based on data pulled from the Moltin API.
+  * View displays at path /product with an extension like: '?productId=12345'
+  * JavaScript in the /product template retrieves the product ID from the URL.
+    * If the product ID is blank or invalid, then an error message is displayed.
+    * Otherwise the product information corresponding to that product ID is retrieved from the Moltin API and the DOM is populated with content retrieved from Moltin.

 ## License